evestera/json_typegen/README.md

 [![crates.io](https://img.shields.io/crates/v/json_typegen.svg)](https://crates.io/crates/json_typegen)
 [![docs.rs](https://docs.rs/json_typegen/badge.svg)](https://docs.rs/json_typegen/)

-**WARNING**: This project is still in early development and should not be relied upon.
-However, feedback and issues are very welcome.
+WARNING: This project is still in early development and you should not rely on it outputting exactly the same code tomorrow as it does today.
+That said, feel free to try things out, and feedback/issues are very welcome.

 This is a collection of tools for generating Rust types from JSON samples.
+It was inspired by and uses the same kind of inference algorithm as [F# Data](http://fsharp.github.io/FSharp.Data/).
+There are three interfaces to the code generation:

 - [Procedural macro](#procedural-macro)
 - [Command line interface](#command-line-interface)